> Skip repeated content

 Diagnosing ALS is difficult because there is no single medical test for it.
 Also, since many neurologic diseases cause similar symptoms, these other conditions must be ruled out first, through clinical examinations and medical tests.
 A comprehensive diagnostic workup includes most, if not all, of the following tests and procedures:

-• electrodiagnostic tests including electomyography (EMG) and nerve conduction velocity (NCV), evaluating areas that are involved such as the bulbar region, (the head, neck and brain for speech and swallowing), as well as the cervical region (arms, diaphragm), thoracic region (muscles of breathing) and the lumbar region (legs)
+• Electrodiagnostic tests including electomyography (EMG) and nerve conduction velocity (NCV), evaluating areas that are involved such as the bulbar region, (the head, neck and brain for speech and swallowing), as well as the cervical region (arms, diaphragm), thoracic region (muscles of breathing) and the lumbar region (legs).

-• blood and urine studies, including high-resolution serum protein electrophoresis, thyroid and parathyroid hormone levels and 24-hour urine collection for heavy metals, in order to rule out any immunological or inflammatory disease
+• Blood and urine studies, including high-resolution serum protein electrophoresis, thyroid and parathyroid hormone levels and 24-hour urine collection for heavy metals, in order to rule out any immunological or inflammatory disease.

-• X-rays and/or magnetic resonance imaging (MRI)
+• X-rays and/or magnetic resonance imaging (MRI).

-• CT Scan of the cervical spine
+• CT Scan of the cervical spine.

-• muscle and/or nerve biopsy
+• Muscle and/or nerve biopsy.

-• thorough neurological examination
+• Thorough neurological examination.

-Individula doctors will determine which of the above tests to conduct, usually based on the physical exam and the results of previous medical tests the patient has had.
+Individual doctors will determine which of the above tests to conduct, usually based on the physical exam and the results of previous medical tests the patient has had.

 Is there a cure for ALS?
-How is ALS treated?

-Currently there is no known cure or treatment that halts or reverses the progression of ALS.
-However, the FDA-approved medications riluzole (brand names Rilutek, Teglutik) and edaravone (Radicava) have been shown to modestly slow the progression of ALS.
+The FDA-approved medications riluzole (brand names Rilutek, Teglutik) and edaravone (Radicava) have been shown to modestly slow the progression of ALS.
 In addition, there are several promising clinical trials being conducted worldwide that are yielding important information on how to combat this disease.

-Treatments and interventions may include:
+Treatments and interventions to help people with ALS include:

 • proper body positioning